AurelienConte/Java_Updater/README.md

 # Java_Updater
-JAVA lib to update files with remote files :)
+JAVA lib used to update any app in java.

+You need to specify local folder and remote folder :) !